Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Model

-where $Y_{\ell m}(\theta,\phi) $ is the spherical harmonics of degree $\ell$ and order $m$, where $\ell$ is a non-negative integer ($\ell \geq 0$) and $m$ is an integer within the interval $-\ell\leq m \leq \ell$. $R^{n}_{\ell}(r)$ is the radial Zernicke polynomial in 3D (Eq.~\ref{eqn:zernike}) with radial frequency $n \geq 0$ and degree $\ell$. $R^{n}_{\ell}(r)$ is non-zero only for even values of $n-\ell\geq 0$.
-Zernike polynomials - defined as the product $Y_{\ell m}(\theta,\phi)R^{n}_{\ell}(r)$ - form a complete orthonormal basis in 3D, and therefore can be used to expand and retrieve 3D shapes, if large enough $\ell$ and $n$ values are used; approximations that restrict the series to finite $n$ and $\ell$ are often sufficient for shape retrieval, and hence, desirable algorithmically.
+where $Y_{\ell m}(\theta,\phi) $ is the spherical harmonics of degree $\ell$ and order $m$, and $R^{n}_{\ell}(r)$ is the radial Zernike polynomial in 3D (Eq.~\ref{eqn:zernike}) with radial frequency $n \geq 0$ and degree $\ell$. $R^{n}_{\ell}(r)$ is non-zero only for even values of $n-\ell\geq 0$.
+Zernike polynomials form a complete orthonormal basis in 3D, and therefore, can be used to expand and retrieve 3D shapes, if large enough $\ell$ and $n$ values are used; approximations that restrict the series to finite $n$ and $\ell$ are often sufficient for shape retrieval, and hence, desirable algorithmically.
 Thus, in practice, we cap the resolution of the ZFT to a maximum degree $L$ and a maximum radial frequency $N$.

-The operators that describe how spherical harmonics transform under rotations are called the Wigner D-matrices.
-Notably, Wigner-D matrices are the irreducible representations (irreps) of SO(3), which implies that every element of the SO(3) group acting on any vector space can be represented as a direct sum of Wigner-D matrices.
+A class of functions that we consider in this work are 3D point clouds, e.g., the atomic composition of a protein in space.
+We represent point clouds $\rho(\vr) \equiv \rho(r,\theta,\phi)$ by the sum of Dirac-$\delta$ functions centered at each point:

+where $\delta(x)=1$ for $x=0$ and it is zero, otherwise.
+The resulting ZFT of a point cloud follows a closed form, and notably, it does not require a discretization of 3D space for numerical computation,

+We can reconstruct the data using the inverse ZFT and define approximations by truncating the angular and radial frequencies at $L$ and $N$ (see Section~\ref{sec:expanded_background}).